portland-dsa/website-hugo/content/privacy.md

 This website contains links to other sites.
 Please be aware that we are not responsible for the content or privacy practices of such other sites.
 We encourage our users to be aware when they leave our site and to read the privacy statements of any other site that collects personally identifiable information.

 Portland DSA recognizes that credit card information is particularly sensitive.
 Credit card information cannot be accessed by portlanddsa.org.
-Secure transactions for this website are done via www.z2systems.com who use a thawte certificate to ensure secure transmission of your information.
+Secure transactions for this website are done via www.z2systems.com who use a Thawte certificate to ensure secure transmission of your information.
 The Privacy Policy of Z2 Systems is located at https://www.neoncrm.com/privacy/.

 ## PRIVACY AND SECURITY